deculler/data8_platform/README.md

 Build python3.6 based data8 configuration as a virtual env

-Or to build it from an environment.yml
+To build it from an environment.yml

 ```
 conda env create -f environment.yml
 conda activate data8
 ```

-Or you can do it manually.
+To do it manually.
 (This will include a large suite (leave off the -y if you want to confirm)

 `conda create -y -n data8 python=3.6 pip anaconda jupyterlab`